No-resonance conditions, random matrices, and quantum chaotic models: Spectral statistics for a quantum chaotic Hamiltonian

 We see in Fig. \ref{fig:q1} (b) that our result experiences level-repulsion, agreeing with the distribution in equation \ref{eq:chaoticratio}.

 Next we consider the case for $q=2$.
 The spectrum we are now interested in is equivalent to the spectrum of the Hamiltonian,

 which has the spectrum $\Lambda_{k,l} = E_k+E_l$.
 This construction introduces an unwanted symmetry in the spectrum of $\hat{H}_2$, namely that $\Lambda_{k,l} = \Lambda_{l,k}$, that is, the spectrum is invariant under permutations of the individual energies' indices.
 For $q=2$ this might be understood as a spatial reflection symmetry for a larger two component non-interacting system.
 Addressing this symmetry is simple.
 We only consider unique pairs of $(k,l)$, namely, we take $l>k$, where we also ignore the portion of the spectrum where $k=l$.
 Ignoring $k=l$ does not appear to significantly alter the results but allows us to eliminate trivial multiples of the $q=1$ spectrum.
 In fact, the contribution of the $q=l$ portion of the spectrum is vanishingly small compared to the total size of our spectrum.
 We further introduce a new index that orders the spectrum $\alpha = 1,2\dots$ such that $\Lambda_\alpha< \Lambda_{\alpha+1}$.
-With this new spectrum we can analyze the level spacing and ratio distribution.
+With this new spectrum we can analyze the level-spacing and ratio distribution.

-Fig. \ref{fig:q2} indicates that the spectrum of $\hat{H}_2$ experiences level-attraction.
+Fig. \ref{fig:q2} indicates that the spectrum of $\hat{H}_2$ experiences Poissonstatistics.
 This is contrary to the $q=1$ case which has level-repulsion.
 Importantly this indicates that the spectrum of $\hat{H}_2$ behaves like an integrable model, and has gaps clustered around $s=0$.
 While this does not guarantee violations of the $q=2$ no-resonance theorem, it does make violations more likely.
-Likewise, we expect a large amount of pseudo violations such that $s_j = \Lambda_{j+1} - \Lambda_{j}\approx 0$, meaning unless very large time scales (potentially non-physically large) are considered these violations would appear as resonances in the spectrum.
-Considering this fact, results such as \cite{short2011equilibration,Riddell2022,Srednicki99,Mark2022} should be investigated to understand the effects of resonances.
-In the appendix \ref{sec:q34} we demonstrate that the Poisson statistics and level-attraction persist for higher values of $q$ and conjecture that level-attraction persists for all values of $q>1$.
+Likewise, we expect a large amount of pseudo violations such that $s_j = \Lambda_{j+1} - \Lambda_{j}\to 0$ to occur much faster than the average gap.
+This means that these violations would appear as resonances in the spectrum, unless very large time scales, potentially non-physically large, are considered.
+In light of this, results such as \cite{short2011equilibration,Riddell2022,Srednicki99,Mark2022} should be investigated to understand the effects of resonances.
+In the appendix \ref{sec:q34} we demonstrate that the Poisson statistics persist for higher values of $q$ and conjecture that Poisson statistics persists for all values of $q>1$.